wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     *   (c) ensure that, in its programming, the Service has regard to the needs and preferences of---

+        *   (i) young people; and

-        *   (i) children participating in te reo Māori immersion education; and
+        *   (ii) children participating in te reo Māori immersion education; and

-        *   (ii) all persons learning te reo Māori; and
+        *   (iii) all persons learning te reo Māori; and

+        *   (iv) persons whose first language is te reo Māori and persons with a high level of proficiency in te reo Māori; and

     *   (d) provide broadcast services that are technically available throughout New Zealand and practicably accessible to as many people as is reasonably possible.

-    (3) The Service may undertake other functions consistent with the purposes of the Act, including (without limitation) fostering development of the broadcasting capacity of the Service through appropriate training and education.
+    (3) The Service may undertake other functions that contribute to the protection and promotion of te reo Māori.

+    (4) In performing its functions, the Service may provide a range of content and services on a choice of delivery platforms.

+    Section 8: replaced, on 28 November 2013, by [section 7][116] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ##### 9 Powers of Service